xguse/markdown-docs/protocols/fly_collection_basic/fly_collection_basic.md

 	- A number or other ID specific to a single trap.

 A.  __Date\*:__
+	- The date these flies were collected from the trap.
-	- Date should be formatted as `YYYY-MM-DD` to avoid ambiguity and ensure correct computer sorting.
+	- The date should be formatted as `YYYY-MM-DD` to avoid ambiguity and ensure correct computer sorting.

 A.  __Species\*:__
 	- Use either the full species name of the fly or the first letter of each word.
 Examples: _Glossina fuscipes fuscipes_ or Gff.